 Cali is Colombia's third largest city.
 Founded in 1536 by Sebastian de Belalcazar, it was a sleepy little mountain town until the sugar and coffee industries brought prosperity to the region.
-They aren't the only commodities, however.
-After drug lord Pablo Escobar was killed in Medellín in 1993 and the Medellín Cartel fell apart, the remaining drug traffickers moved to Cali and formed the Cali Cartel.
+Here's how to plan your next visit.

 Although the Cali Cartel officially is no longer a threat, drug trafficking still continues.
 The usual safety measures apply, and it is wise to take caution after dark.

 - Iglesia de la Merced is a beautiful colonial cathedral on the Plaza Caycedo in the historic district.
 It is Cali’s oldest church.

 - Museo de Arte Colonial, in the monastery adjoining the cathedral, displays mainly colonial religious art.

 - Museo Arqueológico displays pre-Colombian pottery and artifacts from the various indigenous groups of the area.

 - Museo de Oro exhibits gold items from the Calima culture.